 The list name is what you will use to address messages to the list.

 You should be aware that when you send messages to a distribution list through Outlook, the To field on received messages shows the individual addresses of all members of the list.
 If you want to protect the privacy of members and hide the e-mails that make up the list, put the name of the distribution list in the Bcc field (View | Bcc).
 The distribution list can be updated with the Update button if original e-mail addresses have changed.
 Distribution lists set up through Outlook ate limited to 128 entries.

-Scheduling Meetings: Please note that both Outlook and Timebridge.com offer ways to electronically schedule group meetings.
+Scheduling Meetings: Please note that Outlook offers a way to electronically schedule group meetings.
 You can normally select various times to track best possible attendance, and you can set the system to automatically send reminders.
-Outlook is a common program available through Microsoft office, while Timebridge.com can be accessed on the web.
+Outlook is a common program available through Microsoft office.